kinjames/real-estate/README.md

   Things to do now,
   !. add regex to the form on homepage
-  2. add event listeners to the lease section of the homepage -->
+  2. add event listeners to the lease section of the homepage
+  3. add event listeners to the blog sectio of the home page and work on the arrow pointing downwards -->